-If prompt payment is made (defined as 14 days from the issue of the parking charge notice) you must offer a reduced payment to reflect your reduced costs in collecting the charge.
-This reduced cost should be by at least 40% of the full charge.
+If prompt payment is made (defined as 14 days from the issue of the Parking Charge Notice) you must offer a reduced payment to reflect your reduced costs in collecting the charge.
+This reduction in cost must be by at least 40% of the full charge.